naninovel/docs/docs/en/guide/backgrounds.md

 @back River.RadialBlur
 ```

 Backgrounds are handled a bit differently from characters to better accommodate traditional VN game flow.
 Most of the time you'll probably have a single background actor on scene, which will constantly transition to different appearances.
-To remove the hassle of repeating the same actor ID in scripts, it's possible to provide only the background appearance and transition type (optional) as a nameless parameter, assuming the `MainBackground` actor is the one to be affected.
+To remove the hassle of repeating the same actor ID in scripts, it's possible to provide only the background appearance and transition type (optional) as a primary parameter, assuming the `MainBackground` actor is the one to be affected.
 When this is not the case, the ID of the background actor can be explicitly provided via the `id` parameter:

 ```nani
 ; Given a "CityVideo" actor with "Night" and "Day" video clips.